 Prior to TVO, Paikin was an anchor and Queen’s Park correspondent for CBC Television’s Toronto station, CBLT-TV, and host of a daily news and current affairs program on CBC News.
 He also held various reporting jobs in private radio and print media, including the Hamilton Spectator and Toronto radio station, CHFI, where he was a Toronto City Hall reporter.

-Paikin has also produced several feature-length documentaries, including A Main Street Man; Balkan Madness; Teachers, Tories, and Turmoil; Chairman of the Board: The Life and Death of John Robarts; and Return to the Warsaw Ghetto, which won the Silver Screen Award at the US International Film and Video Festival and received awards at the Yorkton Film Festival in Saskatchewan and China’s Shanghai Film Festival.
+Paikin is the bestselling author of eight book, including his most recent, John Turner: An Intimate Biography of Canada’s 17th Prime Minister.
+He has also produced several feature-length documentaries, including Return to the Warsaw Ghetto, which won the Silver Screen Award at the US International Film and Video Festival and received awards at the Yorkton Film Festival and Shanghai Film Festival.
+Paikin currently co-hosts the weekly #onpoli podcast, which provides in-depth coverage and analysis on Ontario politics.

 Paikin has a Bachelor of Arts degree from the University of Toronto and a master’s degree in broadcast journalism from Boston University.
 He holds honorary doctorates from McMaster University, Victoria University, Laurentian University, York University, and honorary diplomas from Humber College, Centennial College, Mohawk College, and Fanshawe College.
 In December 2013, Paikin was made an Officer of the Order of Canada and was invested into the Order of Ontario.